The Seeker's Guide to Microdosing Ayahuasca

-Pre-prepared ayahuasca microdosing drops usually recommend starting with one drop as a single dose, and to work your way up to find an ideal dosage.
+Pre-prepared ayahuasca microdosing drops usually recommend starting with one or two drops as a single dose, and to work your way up to find an ideal dosage.
 People generally settle somewhere between 1-5 drops as a single dose.

 If you’re making your own microdosing solution, a typical starting microdose would be around 1g of dried B. caapi plant material; but in reality this could be highly variable due to the efficiency of the reduction process.
 Start with this dose and if you feel nothing, work your way up until you approach your ideal dose.
 Anything higher than 5g will probably start to become more active than a microdose.